You can spend a lot of money on an indoor bike trainer or turbo trainer and take your indoor cycling experience close to the real thing.

 The first thing to say about the Saris is that it is not a smart bike trainer, ie, it cannot adjust the resistance to match the environment on Zwift.

-However, it does come with connectivity.
 It can transmit speed and cadence data to Zwift, which in turn calculates your power output.
-It is effectively a dumb trainer – but it does save you the hassle of buying cadence and speed sensors.
+But you will need a cadence sensor and an ANT+ dongle for your laptop or device.

 On the right side, this is a reliable machine and very easy to set up.
 This is true of Saris machines generally.